vamc294/VSD-Workshop/README.md

 # 2. Day 1 - Introduction to Verilog RTL design and Synthesis
 ## 2.1.
 Introduction to Simulation
 **RTL design**:
-                Register Transfer Level (RTL) is a representation of the digital circuit at the abstract level.

-                There are two elements in digital circuits: Sequential Circuit and Combinational Circuit , with the help of these two elements, a digital designer can implement any circuit.
-There are two commonly used variants of the RTL — namely: Verilog and VHDL, which a digital design engineer can represent their functionality of the design in a simple text entry language.
+                Register Transfer Level (RTL) is a representation of the digital circuit at the abstract level.There are two elements in digital circuits: Sequential Circuit and Combinational Circuit , with the help of these two elements, a digital designer can implement any circuit.There are two commonly used variants of the RTL — namely: Verilog and VHDL, which a digital design engineer can represent their functionality of the design in a simple text entry language.
 Before the RTL invention, engineers designed a complete functionality as a circuit — schematic entry, this made the design a hefty job with high level of errors.

 **Simulation**: